seventh-chord/seventh-chord.github.io/custom_blender_export.md

 ## Conclusion

-Writing this exporter has allowed me to better integrate blender in my game making process.
-Furthermore, it brings me a certain joy having finally found what I think is a relatively clean solution to the problem of model importing and exporting.
+Writing this exporter has allowed me to better integrate blender in my game-making process.
+Furthermore, it has cut down on the amount of code I need to maintain in order to export/import models.
 The files created by my exporter are about the same size as standard obj files, but I could probably make them a lot smaller if I were to put in the effort.